top of page

 River Jordan.jpeg

-The Crusaders captured this area from the Muslims in 1099 CE and their Kingdom of Jerusalem lasted almost a century.
-Throughout this time, the Muslims were disorganized and did not resist the Crusaders in any meaningful way.
-The Christian military monastic movement the Templars appreciated the necessity for a fortress overlooking this natural ford across the Jordan River, since the bridge and ford were part of the Via Maris, an important road linking Egypt with Syria and Mesopotamia.
+The Crusaders captured the Kingdom of Jerusalem from the Muslims in 1099 CE and this kindgdom lasted almost a century.
+Throughout this time the Muslims were not united and did not resist the Crusaders in any meaningful way.
+The Christian military monastic movement the Templars realized the necessity for a fortress overlooking this natural ford across the Jordan River since it was part of the Via Maris, an important route linking Egypt with Syria and Mesopotamia.

 Ruins of Chastellet.jpeg